Spring

 Fishing in Lake Placid

 The Lake Placid region's fishing opportunities cover a lot of species and locations.
 Rainbow or lake trout are known to swim in Mirror Lake, which is located right behind Lake Placid's downtown business district.
-At the north end of town, fishing Lake Placid lake, which yields some lakers of frightening proportions every spring, is always a favorite.
-In the nearby village of Saranac Lake, the Saranac River flows through town and offers fine fishing as it winds toward Lake Champlain.
+At the north end of town, fishing in Lake Placid lake, which yields some lakers of frightening proportions every spring, as well as smallmouth bass and other species of trout, is always a favorite.

 Fly fishing in the Ausable River

-There's also the East Branch of the Ausable River, which is less famous than the West Branch but offers good opportunities for trout in the town of Keene.
+The East and West Branch of the Ausable River are the epicenter of fly fishing in the Adirondacks, and during spring hatch, there's no place you'd rather be.
 In addition, the area's backcountry ponds offer beautiful brook trout and superb fishing in a truly wild and remote setting.

 Fishing season in New York keeps getting better as spring begins to win the wrestling match with winter.
 Fly fishing men and women know what we're talking about — the best hatches begin in May and the insect activity has the trout looking up, as we like to say.